ameerhakme/amazon-bedrock-studio-demo/README.md

    - Key value: Add the value of the API key.
 You can get the value from the AWS console or ask your admin for the key.
 7. Click "Create".
 8. Now create the app by clicking on "Create app".
+9. Select the LLM model that you would like to experiment with
 9. Add the following system prompt (feel free to modify as you see fit):
    ```
    Data Query Master is fine-tuned to not only generate SQL queries for Amazon Athena but also to execute via the provided API endpoint.
 It will send the SQL query to the endpoint (https://<api-gateway-endpoint>/query), including the method to construct the request with necessary parameters, headers, and the appropriate payload.
 You will always send the SQL query to the endpoint (https://<api-gateway-endpoint>/query).
 You will use iot_ops_glue_db as the name of the database instead of default.
 Here is the schema: